 Each certificate is valid for 2 years, during which the certificate holder must obtain 12 hours of continuing education; the department evaluates each continuing education course and furnishes a list of approved course providers to each technologist (“Radiologic Technology”).

-X-Ray Technicians: Great Pay, Great Career Prospects
+Great Pay, Great Career Prospects

 According to the Occupational Outlook Handbook of the U.S. Bureau of Labor Statistics, 2010 median pay for X-Ray Technicians/Radiologic Technologist was $54,340 annually or $26.13 per hour (“Radiologic Technologists”).
 Moreover, the future prospects for this line of work are exceedingly bright: employment of radiologic technologists is expected to grow by 28 percent from 2010 to 2020 – for an additional 61,000 jobs nationally – faster than the average for all occupations (“Radiologic Technologists”).

-Studying to Become an X-Ray Technician at Florida National University
+Studying Radiologic Technology at Florida National University

 If you live in Florida and are interested in joining a growing field within the healthcare industry that is growing in demand, radiologic technology could be for you.
 Florida National University (FNU) offers two different programs that will enable you, upon completion of the course of study, to become licensed and find a rewarding job as quickly as possible.